 Functional foods are a new trend emerging in response to the public’s increasing health consciousness.
 The food industry continues to create products with ‘added health benefits’ and it seems as if there is a new product on the shelf every week.
-It can be difficult keep up.
+It can be difficult to keep up.
 Let’s explore functional foods and if you should consider adding them to your diet.

 What is a Functional Food?

 What is a functional food?
-Now that, is a good question.
+Now that is a good question.
 There is no singular, universal definition for functional foods.
-However, the general idea, is a food with an added health function, that is superior to a ‘general’ food.
+However, the general idea is a food with an added health function, that is superior to a ‘general’ food.
 This definition is vague; hence it is easier to understand functional foods in the context of examples.

 Functional foods can be naturally high in a particular nutrient, giving it an added health benefit.
 For example, broccoli might be considered a functional food because it is high in sulphoraphane, compared to ‘general’ green vegetables.
 Sulphoraphane has an antioxidant role in our bodies, hence, this is the added health benefit.

 Similarly, oats are very high in a special fibre type called, B-glucans.
 As far as ‘general’ grains go, oats are the only ones that contain this fibre.
-B-glucans have cholesterol lowering properties, which we can define as the ‘added health benefit’.
+B-glucans have cholesterol-lowering properties, which we can define as the ‘added health benefit’.
 Hence, oats are a functional food.